Overview

 Wait for Provisioning

-PixelFly automatically provisions two Google Cloud services: a tagging server and a preview server.
+PixelFly automatically provisions two PixelFly Cloud services: a tagging server and a preview server.
 The status will update in your dashboard once ready.

 4